prakash-kp/Dicegame/README.md

 # Dicegame
-# A Simple Dice game using Javascript DOM manipulation.
+  - A Simple Dice game using Javascript DOM manipulation.
-# Two Player Game